-On a UserForm, you can make data entry easier by adding combo boxes.
-These drop down lists show all the valid entries, and autocomplete, when you start typing in them
+On a UserForm, add combo boxes to make data entry easier.
+They show all the valid entries, and autocomplete when you start typing in them.
+Use the tips below, to enhance the Combo Boxes.

 If you haven't built a UserForm already, it requires some programming, and there are setup instructions here: Create an Excel UserForm with Combo Boxes.